-The LED light strings each have 20 lights to the strand spaced 3 inches apart.
+The LED light strings each have 20 or 35 lights to the string spaced 3 inches apart.
 They were modeled after our most popular version of incandescent craft lights.

 Here are some ways that our customers are currently using these crafts Lights.
-Most of the projects take advantage of the 36 inch lead wire between the plug and first LED.
+Most of the projects take advantage of the 36-inch lead wire between the plug and first LED.

 1. Fill wine bottles (after all the wine has been poured and enjoyed).
-The safest wasy to get a hole drilled into a wine bottle is to take it to your local glass shop.
+The safest way to get a hole drilled into a wine bottle is to take it to your local glass shop.
 Call ahead for a quote and bring several bottles - to possibly make it cheaper per bottle and provide a backup if one breaks.

 2. Use the lights to highlight glass bricks.
-Glass bricks sold in home improvement stores don't have holes - so you'll have to make your way back to the glass shop.
+Glass bricks sold in home improvement stores don't have pre-drilled holes - so you'll have to make your way back to the glass shop.

 Because of the popularity of using bricks in craft projects, you can now find them at local hobby super-stores.